diwashrestha/diwashrestha/content/posts/TidyTuesday_VideoGame.md

   theme_minimal() +
   theme(axis.text.x = element_text(angle = 45, hjust = 1))
 ```
+{{<image src="/images/tidytuesday/game5.png">}}

 Dota2, Team Fortress 2 is free to play multiplayer games released on 2013 and 2007 respectively.
-The Player Unknown BattleGround(PUBG) is also a multiplayer battle royale shooter which is a huge hit.
+The Player Unknown BattleGround *(PUBG)* is also a multiplayer battle royale shooter which is a huge hit.
 Counter-Strike is currently available free in steam which may have increased the owner count.
 All Top five games are multiplayer games with a strong player base and metascore.

 ```R
 ggplot(data = video_game %>% group_by(max_owners) %>%